Toggling stiffness via multistability: Materials and methods

 where $\mathbf{S}=\dfrac{\partial W}{\partial \mathbf{E}}$ is the stress tensor associated to the Neo-Hookean hyperelastic free energy with $\mathbf{E}=\dfrac{1}{2}(\mathbf{F}^T\mathbf{F}-\mathbf{I})$ the elastic strain tensor.
 The balance equation is implemented in a weak formulation in the COMSOL software and supplemented by the boundary conditions on $\partial \mathbb{B}_d$.
 In particular, we control the displacements $\mathbf{u}$ at the boundaries of the TPU structure.
 To determine the stiffness of the reference structure, a shear deformation is directly applied, and the forces required to achieve that displacement are calculated in post-processing.
 This allows the shear stiffness to be estimated for State 0.
-Subsequently, a shear deformation is applied to the mirrored configuration to obtain the stiffness in State 1.
+Subsequently, the same shear deformation is applied to a second 3D model with the mirrored configuration of the curved beam to obtain the stiffness in State 1.
 The balance equation is solved using a stationary solver and an automatic Newton nonlinear method.